wildwinter/dink/README.md

 * The `DinkCompiler`:

   * Compiles your Ink as normal, but also extracts text lines for localisation, and parses out extra information such as who is saying which line and bundles it all up for your runtime.
-  * Optionally exports recording scripts and localisation files.
+  * Optionally exports recording scripts, localisation files, and lists of where lines came from.
   * Helps you manage the status of each individual line - is it first draft?
 Has it been recorded?
 And produces overview statistics - how many lines are still to be completed?
 How many lines still need to be recorded by a particular actor?
   * Can generate a placeholder audio file for each line for testing.
   * Can run in [live mode](#live-mode) which means it'll keep re-exporting your data every time you edit the Ink files.